Adventurous spirit, CEO, Inspirational Speaker

 Book early for presentation day speeches as Lucy is highly sought after.

-Lucy can adapt any speech to suit primary school, high school and university audiences.
-She is an inspirational speaker who leaves students wanting more.
+Lucy can adapt most speeches to suit primary school, high school and university audiences.
+She is an inspirational speaker who leaves students wanting to change the world.

 “Parents, teaching staff and students are still talking about Lucy’s presentation day speech two years later!
 In just ten minutes Lucy engaged us all, made us laugh and think about our place in the world.
 No one has ever mentioned Brad Pitt in a presentation day speech before or since and it will never be forgotten!”
 Roseville College, New South Wales